Terreii/hoodie-plugin-store-crypto/docs/api.md

 `id`    | String | Unique id of the document  | Yes `changedProperties` | Object | Properties that should be changed | Yes

-Resolves with updated `properties` unencrypted.
-Works on encrypted and unencrypted documents.
-Unencrypted documents will get encrypted!
+Resolves with updated decrypted `properties`.
+Works on encrypted and not encrypted documents.
+Not encrypted documents will get encrypted!

 Rejects with: